chocolatey/choco-wiki/CommandsPush.md

   before timing out.
 Defaults to 300 seconds (5 minutes).
 ```

-### NOTE: To use this command, you must have your API key saved for chocolatey.org or the source you want to push to.
+### NOTE: To use this command, you must have your API key saved for
+chocolatey.org or the source you want to push to.
+Or you can pass the apikey to
+the command.
 In order to save your API key, copy the access key from your chocolatey.org account into the following command:
 `choco apikey <your key here> -source https://chocolatey.org/`